Adetoyebamise/learningjs/doc.md

 1. const : defines a constant refererence to a value.
 This means the reference cannot be changed, you cannot reassign a new value to it.
 >cont a = 0 ;
 > a = 1; //This cannot work: it cannot be reassigned.
+Dont use one letter for variable name.
+Write a variable name that represent the value of that variable.
+Variable name should reprsent the value of the variable.

 2. let : Using let we can assign a new value to it.
 >let a = 0;